-One major disadvantage of weather regimes is that they strongly simplify the phase space.
+One major disadvantage of weather regimes is that they strongly simplify the state space.
 They also focus on the patterns that account for most of the variability in the data, regardless of their persistence.
 They may thus miss rare yet impact-relevant persistent patterns.
-Several other techniques exist to directly extract stationary patterns from the system trajectory.
+Several other techniques